 That same year, no quarter-finals Champions League match produced a goal total over 3.
 At times, a goal total could rise as high as 4 or 4 ½.
 That almost never happens.
 When it does happen, often, one team is much better than the other team.

-How Vegas Profits from Over/Under Wagers
+How Vegas Profits from these wagers

 Vegas profits from over/under wagers similar to how they profit from ATS wagers.
 Vegas sportsbooks use 2 methods to produce profits: balance the book, and the inflated rate over/under method.
 Below, we dive deep into both methods.